|

 About the Rocket Paintings:

-"People have liked the rocket paintings, so I continue to do them.
-Thank you to everyone who has supported them!"
+Many people have supported the rocket paintings, so I continue to do them.
+Thank you to everyone.
+Ad Astra!"